-Keratitis is a severe and potentially sight-threatening condition that arises due to inflammation of the cornea – the clear front surface of the eye.
-This is often due to infection by a variety of micro-organisms and is more likely to occur in contact lens wearers.
-All forms of keratitis need prompt diagnosis and treatment by an optometrist to save sight and improve comfort.
+Keratitis is a severe and potentially sight-threatening condition that arises due to inflammation of the cornea – the clear front surface of the eye (1,2).
+This is often due to infection by a variety of micro-organisms and is more likely to occur in eye surface disease and contact lens wearers (1-3).
+Subsequent scarring can cause permanent vision loss and so all forms of keratitis need prompt diagnosis and treatment by an optometrist to save sight and improve comfort (2,3).

 There many different types of keratitis: the main categories are infective keratitis and non-infective (sterile) keratitis.

 Patients will often present with pain, redness, light-sensitivity and sometimes discharge.
 The most common corneal infections are bacterial and viral.
 These present with characteristic appearances which help your optometrist to make the correct diagnosis.
-Infective keratitis requires liberal use of the appropriate topical anti-microbial medication and close monitoring as the condition improves.
-In some cases of viral keratitis, the area affected may be debrided at diagnosis to decrease the quantity of virus at the infection site.
-Both of the optometrists at Innovative Eye Care are therapeutically qualified and trained to diagnose and treat these types of infections.
+Infective keratitis requires frequent use of the appropriate topical anti-microbial medication and close monitoring as the condition improves (4).
+In some cases of viral keratitis, the area affected may be debrided at diagnosis to decrease the quantity of virus at the infection site (5).
+The optometrists at Innovative Eye Care are therapeutically qualified and trained to diagnose and treat these types of infections.

 CAPTION: A typical appearance of a herpes virus corneal infection in one of our patients when stained with fluorescein.

-Contact lens wear increases your risk of microbial infection.
+Contact lens wear increases your risk of microbial infection (1-3).
 This risk is much higher if you sleep in your lenses, wear them longer than recommended or do not follow your optometrist's recommendation for cleaning and hygiene.
-Rigid lenses such and RGPs and ortho-K have been shown to pose a lower risk of microbial infection than soft contact lenses.
+Rigid lenses such as RGPs and ortho-K have been shown to pose a lower risk of microbial infection than soft contact lenses.
 Visit our pages on contact lens cleaning and hygiene here.

 CAPTION: A non-infective keratitis near the edge of the cornea.
 This cleared with anti-inflammatory drops and lid hygiene.

 The cornea is forty times more sensitive than skin.
-It follows that if the cornea is scratched or damaged then the symptoms experienced by the patient may be very similar to other types of keratitis.
+It follows that if the cornea is scratched or damaged then the symptoms may be very similar to other types of keratitis.
 These incidents will heal with time but often require prophylactic antibiotics to stop infection and ointments to soothe the surface of the eye and assist healing.